How to use ESLint to Check TypeScript Code for Issues

 π This lesson's quiz can be found - here.

-ποΈ Solutions for this lesson's quiz can be found - here.
+ποΈ Solutions for This lesson's quiz can be found - here.

 Though VSCode includes TypeScript language support which helps recognize errors in our TypeScript code, we'll probably need more robust code checking.
 As an example of something we might want to forbid is preventing a variable from ever having the any